ll629/INFO5901/documents/syllabus/syllabus.md

 to keep in touch with the client.

-You should schedule to meet with the client (in person if local or via phone or Skype if remote) every other week, for about 30 minutes.
+You should schedule to meet with the client (in person if local or via phone or Skype if remote) every week, for about 30 minutes.
 It would be useful to schedule all the meetings at the outset of the semester.
 Having an agenda of what you will present and discuss at the meeting will help you organize and prepare for the meeting.
 In addition,